UPDATED BY

 Psychologists Pauline Clance and Suzanne Imes first described imposter syndrome in 1978 while researching why high-achieving women believe themselves to be inadequate.
 Although this initial research focused on women, anyone can experience imposter syndrome, regardless of gender or job status.

-In the workplace, imposter syndrome can take on many forms.
+Impostor syndrome can show up in a number of ways.
 For some people, no matter how many promotions or outstanding performance evaluations they get, they still feel like they don’t deserve success.

 “It might manifest in somebody I refer to as ‘flying under the radar,’” said Valerie Young, co-founder of the Imposter Syndrome Institute and author of The Secret Thoughts of Successful Women: Why Capable People Suffer from the Impostor Syndrome and How to Thrive in Spite of It.
 “So it might be the person who you know is perfectly capable and qualified, but they don’t speak up.”

-Employees experiencing imposter syndrome may also tend to overwork themselves.
-This can look like working outside of regular hours, trying to tackle too many projects at once or not making time outside of work to enjoy themselves.
+People experiencing imposter syndrome may overwork themselves and set unrealistic goals.
+This can look like working outside of regular hours, tackling too many projects at once or not making time outside of work to enjoy leisure activities.
 This often is rooted in a need to prove themselves worthy of the work they do.

 Types of Imposter Syndrome